ttkorhonen/e3pages/docs/design/1_intro.md

 An EPICS module is a set of code, databases, sequences, and/or startup script snippets that provides generic functionality for a particular device type or logical function.
 In e3, an EPICS module can also be specific to one instance of a device type.
 Of note here is that e3 does not differentiate between types of EPICS modules (applications, libraries).

-An IOC is built up from one or more modules, based on the requirements of that IOC.
+An IOC is built up from one or more modules, based on the requirements of that particular IOC.
 A module is not a functional IOC application on its own.

 The databases provided by the module are typically in the form of templates.
 The template includes macro values for the PV name prefix and potentially other parameters.
 These macro values must be defined by the IOC.